Stable group theory and approximate subgroups: Independence theorem

 Note that since $\Omega_w$ has measure $1$, for a random choice of $q_{i} \in X_{i}$ $(i=1,2,3$), one expects the existence of $q_w \in S_w$ ($w \subset \{1,2,3\}$ with $|w|=2$) with $q_i \subseteq q_w$ when $i \in w$.
 The (obviously necessary) hypothesis of compatibility on the $q_w$ is therefore frequently attained.

-An earlier version of this manuscript omitted $\Omega$, because of the apparently wrong impression that it can be incorporated in the $\Omega_w$ 's.
 Thanks to Pierre Simon for his comments on this.
-This result admits a more precise numerical version, and a higher dimensional generalization; we will take this up elsewhere.
+This result admits a more precise numerical version, or alternatively a formulation using ideals, and a higher dimensional generalization; this and related issues will be taken up elsewhere.

 \ssec{NIP and de Finetti} \lbl{NIPdF}